 - Collect your plants on a sunny afternoon during a week that’s had very little rain or no rain.
 We are looking to prevent too much water in the leaves.

 - Do not wash your herbs/plants because we don’t want water introduced to the process.
 That means you should really make sure you are getting your plants from a location that hasn’t been sprayed with yucky chemicals.

-- Consider wilting your plants overnight.
+- Consider drying your plants for 1-3 days before using.
 If you can afford using a dehydrator, feel free to use that overnight.
-I prefer the old fashioned way: I place the plant parts on my kitchen counter overnight on a dry towel, and then I make the oil the next day.
+I prefer the old fashioned way: I place the plant parts on my kitchen counter overnight on a dry towel, and then I make the oil a few days later.

 - Make sure your glass jars for the infused oils are completely dry.
 This includes the lid!
 Make sure any tools you use also do not have water on them.

 What Type of Carrier Oil To Use For Herb-Infused Oils

 No matter which oil you choose to use for your herbal infused oil, please try to get the highest-quality oils you can afford.
 Trust me: I’ve made enough herb-infused oils in my life to know that it’s always the cheap oils that go rancid quickly.

 Here are some ideas for oils you can use: